Your Cart

 SpecimenTraining Admin

 Periodization training is based on 4 conceptual pillars – specificity, variation, progression, and overload.
 This type of training is designed to promote maximum gains while minimizing the risk of injury, overtraining, and plateauing.
 Whether you subscribe to periodization training or not, not including all 4 of these principles in your training will keep you from maximizing your efforts.
-It is one of (if not the) most effective ways to get from where you are today to where you ultimately want to be with your health and fitness.
-I consider it a planned path to get the most results in the shortest time.
+It is the most effective way to get from where you are today to where you ultimately want to be with your health and fitness.
+It is the best way to get the most (sustainable) results in the least amount of time.
 Think of it as a GPS system.
 It considers where you are, and after you decide where you want to go, it gives you precise details on how to get there.
-It’s a formula for success which is why all my training programs utilize periodization principles.
+It’s always a winning formula for success.

 Let’s use your GPS as an example to explain how Periodization works.
 When you open your GPS system, what’s the first bit of information it gathers?
-It’s not where you are headed – it’s where you are.
+It’s not where you are headed – it’s where you are right now, at the beginning of your trip.
 That information is vital to determining the route the GPS will recommend to your destination.
 Without knowing your starting point, it’s impossible to come up with the correct planned path for you to get to where you want to be.
 In the fitness world, assessing your starting point usually involves a test or measurement.
 If you want to get fitter – we test where your fitness is now.
 If you want to focus on your physique (i.e., toning up, getting leaner, putting on muscle mass, etc.), we measure your body to establish where you are now.
 Every goal you have should start with a test or a mechanism for measuring where you are starting from.

 Athletes will often want to improve power as there is a direct carryover to athletic performance when you become more powerful.
-Aside from athletes, the most common fitness goals we see are a desire to become fitter, to “lean up” (or improve muscle tone) or put on muscle mass.
+Aside from athletes, the most common fitness goals we see are a desire to become fitter, to “lean up” (or improve muscle tone), put on muscle mass, get stronger, or any combination of these.
 Just as your GPS has a planned path for you to get from where you are to where you want to be, there is a scientifically proven path to get you to your health and fitness goals.

 Choice – deciding the right exercises to go into each cycle or program.
 They include total body and progress from general to specific exercises (variation); and become more specific to the activity and goal over time (specificity).